Judith Jamison

-Judith Ann Jamison (pronounced JAM-ih-son) (born May 10, 1943) is an American dancer and choreographer.
-She is the artistic director emerita of Alvin Ailey American Dance Theater.
+Judith Ann Jamison (/ˈdʒæmɪˌsən/; May 10, 1943 – November 9, 2024) was an American dancer and choreographer.
+She danced with the Alvin Ailey American Dance Theater from 1965 to 1980 and was Ailey's muse.
+She later returned to be the company's artistic director from 1989 until 2011, and then its artistic director emerita.
+She received the Kennedy Center Honors in 1999, the National Medal of Arts in 2001, and the Handel Medallion, New York City's highest cultural honor, in 2010.

 Early training

 Judith Jamison was born in 1943 to Tessie Brown Jamison and John Jamison Sr. and grew up in Philadelphia, Pennsylvania, with her parents and older brother.
-Her father taught her to play the piano, and violin.
-She was exposed to the prominent art culture in Philadelphia from a very early age.
-At the age of six, she began her dance training at Judimar School of Dance.
-There she studied with Marion Cuyjet who became one of Jamison's early mentors.
-Under Cuyjet's tutelage, Jamison studied classical ballet, and modern dance.
-The Judimar studios were treated as a "holy place" and there was always a sense of performance and theatricality in Cuyjet's classes.
-By the age of eight, Jamison began dancing on pointe and started taking classes in tap, acrobatics, and Dunham technique (which was referred to as "primitive").
+Her father taught her to play the piano and violin.
+She was exposed to the prominent art culture in Philadelphia very early.
+She began her dance training at the Judimar School of Dance at six.
+There she studied with Marion Cuyjet, who became one of Jamison's early mentors.
+Under Cuyjet's tutelage, Jamison studied classical ballet and modern dance.
+The Judimar studios were treated as a "holy place", and Cuyjet's classes always had a sense of performance and theatricality.
+By the age of eight, Jamison began dancing en pointe and started taking classes in tap, acrobatics, and Dunham technique (which was referred to as "primitive").

 A few years later, Cuyjet began sending Jamison to other teachers to advance her dance education.
-She learned the Cechetti method from Antony Tudor, founder of the Philadelphia Ballet Guild, and studied with Delores Brown Abelson, a graduate of Judimar who pursued a performance career in New York City before returning to Philadelphia to teach.
-Throughout high school, Jamison was also member of numerous sports organizations, the Glee Club, and the Philadelphia String Ensemble.
+She learned the Cecchetti method from Antony Tudor, founder of the Philadelphia Ballet Guild.
+She studied with Delores Brown Abelson, a graduate of Judimar who pursued a performance career in New York City before returning to Philadelphia to teach.
+Throughout high school, Jamison was also a member of numerous sports organizations, the Glee Club, and the Philadelphia String Ensemble.
 She studied Dalcroze Eurhythmics, a system that teaches rhythm through movement.

-At the age of 17, Jamison graduated from Judimar and began her collegiate studies at Fisk University.
-After three semesters there, she transferred to the Philadelphia Dance Academy (now the University of the Arts) where she studied dance with James Jamieson, Nadia Chilkovsky, and Yuri Gottschalk.
+At the age of 17, Jamison graduated from Judimar; she began her collegiate studies at Fisk University.
+After three semesters there, she transferred to the Philadelphia Dance Academy (now the University of the Arts), where she studied dance with James Jamieson, Nadia Chilkovsky, and Yuri Gottschalk.
 In addition to her technique classes, she took courses in Labanotation, kinesiology, and other dance studies.
 During this time, she also learned the Horton technique from Joan Kerr, which required great strength, balance, and concentration.

 In 1992, Jamison was inducted into Delta Sigma Theta sorority as an honorary member.